AlexTh95/Q-Learning_Agent/README.md

 # Q-Learning_Agent
 Q-Learning agent on a Grid World with moving target

+Project of the class "Autonomous Agents" from Electrical and Computer Engineering Department of Technical University of Crete.

 **The graphic environment was found on the link : http://horstmann.com/gridworld/